 Happiness and our search for it is important but complicated.
 However, we can learn much from each other.
 Being our authentic selves and allowing ourselves to grow, gains us skills to help others too.
 In this talk, we’ll learn about helping ourselves and guiding others towards happiness for all.

 Happiness and our own search for it have deep impacts on our entire lives.
 But important as it is, it’s also incredibly complicated.
 We each carry our own baggage, and the things that make us happy are not constants.
-However, we can learn so much from each other in a community, and can have a tremendous impact on each other’s happiness - though not always in the most obvious ways.
+However, we can learn so much from each other in a community, and can have a tremendous impact on each other’s happiness in how we shape our communities and interactions - though not always in the most obvious ways.

 Many of the barriers to our happiness are actually created by ourselves, and those can be the hardest the overcome.
 But by being our authentic selves and facing up to our fears, we can gain the confidence to do what is needed.
 And growing in this process ourselves, we gain so many skills in helping others in their journeys as well.
-Embracing those journeys and skills in our community will make it a happier space for all.
+Embracing those journeys and skills in our community will make it a happier and more inclusive space for all, which fosters growth in ourselves and others.

 Previous responses to this talk included: